-(Pocket-lint) - Amazon's move into your car was an inevitable step for Alexa and the idea of voice control.
-Third parties had already embraced the idea of Alexa in the car before Amazon even arrived at the same destination with the Echo Auto.
+(Pocket-lint) - Amazon's move into your car was an inevitable step, while third parties embraced the idea of Alexa in the car before Amazon arrived at the same destination with the Echo Auto.

-But now the official take is here.
-Launched in the US in 2018, it's taken a couple of years for Echo Auto to head overseas, but this neat little in-car device is now available in a wider range of regions, bringing Alexa's flavour of voice control to those on the road.
+Launched in the US in 2018, it's taken a couple of years to head overseas, but this neat little in-car device is now available in a wider range of regions, bringing Alexa's flavour of voice control to those on the road.

 So what sort of driving buddy does Alexa make?

 - Comes with vent mount and cables

 - Two physical buttons on the top

 The Echo Auto is a slim slice of tech, the top featuring two familiar buttons - action and mute - while eight ominous holes in the top remind you that this thing is littered with microphones.

 There's an LED bar across the front to provide a visual response, blue when listening, orange during setup, red when muted, a familiar experience.
 It's the same colour scheme used by Amazon's other Echo devices and if all else fails it lets you know what's going on.

 On the left side of the Echo Auto there's a small speaker, which will give you commands during setup before you're connected to your car's audio, while the right-hand side has a 3.5mm socket and a Micro-USB.
 Yes, Amazon is still using the old standard for power on this device, which it will no doubt say is a money-saving measure.

 Cables for both those connections come in the box, as well as a vent mount.
 This has rubber arms that push through into many types of vent with a magnetic pad on the top to hold your Echo Auto flat.
 Amazon suggests using it flat so that you can see the LED response and the mics have the best chance of picking up your voice when in your car.
 You can also push the cables into the grips to tidy them up a bit.